armStrapTools/sunxi-tools/README.md

 Bare Metal Tools
 ----------------
-Theses tools are for bare-metal (no operating system) use, they are not normally build, to build them, use the --with-baremetal when you run configure.
+Theses tools are for bare-metal (no operating system) use.

 ###sunxi-fel-copy
 ARM native tool to copy a memory area to another.